 A further impact on retailers is the rapid liquidity provision required in cases such as this event.
-On 18 December 2014, QEnergy received notification of the requirement for significant additional guarantees from AEMO, which puts pressure on both the capital availability and also the operational processes of retailer participants.
+On 18 December 2014, QEnergy received a very significant notification of the requirement for additional guarantees from AEMO, which puts pressure on both the capital availability and also the operational processes of retailer participants.

-2. The impacts and materiality of generator bidding strategies
+The impacts and materiality of generator bidding strategies